 This tumor can involve the membranous coverings of the lung, the heart, or the abdominal organs.[115,116,117] These tumors can spread over the surface of organs, without invading far into the underlying tissue, and may spread to regional or distant lymph nodes.

 Benign and malignant mesotheliomas cannot be differentiated using histologic criteria.
 A poor prognosis is associated with lesions that are diffuse and invasive and with those that recur.
 In general, the course of the disease is slow, and long-term survival is common.

 Diagnostic thoracoscopy should be considered in suspicious cases to confirm diagnosis.

-Papillary serous carcinoma of the peritoneum is sometimes mistaken for mesothelioma.
+Papillary serous carcinoma of the peritoneum may be mistaken for mesothelioma.
 This tumor generally involves all surfaces lining the abdominal organs, including the surfaces of the ovary.
 Treatment includes surgical resection whenever possible and use of chemotherapy with agents such as cisplatin, carboplatin, and paclitaxel.

 (Refer to the PDQ summary on adult Malignant Mesothelioma Treatment for more information.)

-Abdominal cancers include adrenocortical tumors, carcinomas of the stomach, cancer of the pancreas, colorectal carcinomas, carcinoid tumors, and gastrointestinal stromal tumors.
 The prognosis, diagnosis, classification, and treatment of these abdominal cancers are discussed below.
 It must be emphasized that these cancers are seen very infrequently in patients younger than 15 years, and most of the evidence is derived from case series.
-(Refer to the Renal Cell Carcinoma section in the PDQ summary on Wilms Tumor and Other Childhood Kidney Tumors for more information.)
+(Refer to the PDQ summary on Wilms Tumor and Other Childhood Kidney Tumors for information about kidney tumors.)

 Carcinoma of the Adrenal Cortex